 Like the idea of It’s Good 2 Give?
 Maybe you’ve been to one of our events.
-Please consider becoming a volunteer.
+Please consider becoming a fundraiser or volunteer.

 It’s Good 2 Give is a volunteer led organisation.
 In addition, our accountant, lawyer, IT support, graphic designers all donate their time too.
 We need people like you to help us help children and young people with cancer and their families.
 There are lots of ways you can help.

-We are looking for 100 individuals/couples/teams to raise ￡1000 this year
+We are looking for 100 individuals/couples/teams to raise ￡1000 in a 12month period

 Fantastic challenge for all ages – include a ￡1 coin to a postcard drawing – read more here